 “If you don’t plan to use the yeast in the next few weeks, pop it in the freezer.
 This is how I store mine, and I have had it last for several months — and use it with success straight from the freezer, even past the expiration date.
 I’ve had friends report yeast lasts them years stored this way.”

 Bring frozen yeast to room temperature before using in a recipe.
-Red Star Yeast recommends using frozen yeast within six months of opening.
+Bob’s Red Mill recommends using frozen yeast within six months of opening.